theRealDijida/PAC/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package dashd/dash-qt for Debian-based Linux systems.
-If you compile dashd/dash-qt yourself, there are some useful files here.
+This directory contains files used to package paccoind/paccoin-qt for Debian-based Linux systems.
+If you compile paccoind/paccoin-qt yourself, there are some useful files here.

-## dash: URI support ##
+## paccoin: URI support ##

-dash-qt.desktop  (Gnome / Open Desktop)
+paccoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install dash-qt.desktop
+	sudo desktop-file-install paccoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dash-qt binary to `/usr/bin` and the `../../share/pixmaps/dash128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your paccoin-qt binary to `/usr/bin` and the `../../share/pixmaps/paccoin128.png` to `/usr/share/pixmaps`

-dash-qt.protocol (KDE)
+paccoin-qt.protocol (KDE)